blueplanet15/HandController/README.md

 Scroll wheel to change air handmovement distance of air handmovement mode.

 Hold your left mouse button and move it around to turn your perspective horizontally and vertically!

-BP15's CHANGES:

-press right bracket on your keyboard to toggle capturing (might be broken)

 ## Why can't I join non moddeds?